ahoque29/raindrops/README.md

 The project has been done with C#.
 It contains the following function classes:

 + Raindrops: class that contains the method that returns PlingPlangPlong depending on the input.
 + Explanation: class that contains methods to return prime factors of a given numerical input as well as an explanation as to how the method in raindrop worked, depending on the input.
+This is to be displayed in the wpf

 ## Test classes

 Unit tests for the methods in the function classes.

+### Raindrop Tests

+Unit tests have been created to cover all unit cases, including positive and negative cases for each:

++ Input of 0
++ Input not divisible by 3, 5 or 7
++ Input divisible by 3 but not 5 or 7
++ Input divisible by 5 but not 3 or 7
++ Input divisible by 7 but not 3 or 5
++ Input divisible by 3 and 5 but not 7
++ Input divisible by 5 and 7 but not 3
++ Input divisible by 3 and 7 but not 5
++ Input divisible by 3, 5 and 7

+### Explanation Tests

+Unit tests have also been implemented for the Explanation class which tests both the Prime Factorisation and Reasoning method to the same extent as the Raindrop method.

+## WPF

+Added a lite WPF front end.
+It has a text box that takes in the input integer and displays PlingPlangPlong depending on the input.
+It also handles argument exceptions by outputting "Please enter an integer!" if an improper input has been entered.